 Bee Campus USA

-UNT’s commitment to provide habitat for pollinators and education about their importance to healthy ecosystems has earned UNT the honor of being named the 1st Bee Campus USA in Texas and the 12th in the nation!
+UNT is dedicated to providing habitat for pollinators and educating the community about the importance of pollinators to healthy ecosystems.
+These commitments have earned UNT the honor of being named the 1st Bee Campus USA institution in Texas and the 12th in the nation!

-By being a Bee Campus USA, UNT is committed to:
+As a Bee Campus USA institution, UNT is committed to:

 - Developing a campus habitat plan